joielechong/iso-country-flags-svg-collection/README.md

 * Support non 1:1 ratio icons (like 3:2, 4:3, 16:9) for some special use cases (exceptions)
 * Define generated resolutions per svg folder, so we can limit the amount of created output.
-* Generate a browsable index.html file per folder, so we might check the icons visually.